senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data.md

    **Windows Command Prompt (not Windows PowerShell) example:**

-   Use this command if you are running on a Windows system.
+   If you are running on a Windows system, copy/paste the following into the Windows Command Prompt:

     ```console
     docker run ^
         --name senzing-my-demo-1 ^
-        --publish 9140:8260 ^
+        --publish 8260:8260 ^
-        --publish 9141:8261 ^
+        --publish 8261:8261 ^
         --pull always ^
         --rm ^
         --volume %SENZING_MY_DEMO_1%:/tmp/sqlite ^